airshaper/adaptive-mesh-refinement/README.md

 2. Refinement field

-   Once the first CFD loop has finished, it maps the fields onto the stored castellated mesh (in `primal_refinement`) calculates the refinement field (`refVal`), for which the lower limit value should be set manually in `dynamicMeshDict`.
+   Once the first CFD loop has finished, it maps the fields onto the stored castellated mesh (in `primal_refinement`) and calculates the refinement field (`refVal`), for which the lower limit value should be set manually in `dynamicMeshDict`.

 3. Mesh refinement